 Our Illinois personal injury attorneys can help you decide if you want to pursue legal action against those responsible for your injury.
 We know how to negotiate with insurance companies to get you the settlement you need to heal and to restore your life to what it was before the accident.
 We know from experience that people who hire a personal injury lawyer get better outcomes and more compensation than those who settle with the insurance company on their own.

-We will work with you to file a personal injury claim.
-That will initiate a civil process to get money from the defendant and/or the defendant’s insurance company.
+We will work with you to file a personal injury claim, which will initiate a civil process to get money from the defendant and/or the defendant’s insurance company.
 We will protect you from being pressured into accepting a low damage award because you need money quickly to pay for living expenses and medical care.
 Insurance companies, in particular, know when the plaintiff is vulnerable, in pain, and possibly willing to agree to a low settlement amount.
 But they will not take advantage of you if Spiros Law, P.C. is your advocate.

 If a fair settlement cannot be reached through negotiations, we will file a lawsuit on your behalf.
 We are experienced trial lawyers, and we know that the possibility the insurance company and the defendants may end up in court often serves to focus the other side’s attention during damage negotiations.
 Trials can get expensive very quickly, and if the defendants lose, they have to pay court costs in addition to damages.